AnswerMeWithMrB/website/videos/_National5Teaching/001-refraction.md

     answers:
       - a: the rainbow
       - b: the equations
-      - c: physics is true ya
+      - c: physics is true
+      - d: ya
     correct: b
 ---